Anti-Crisis Price Management in Retail: What You Should Do

 What to Do with Best-Selling Items

-To segment, your stock is a solid move during a crisis.
+To segment your stock is a solid move during a crisis.
 There is no need to try selling many low-demand products for affordable prices.
-Instead, you should categorize the assortment, track dependencies between groups of goods, and determine key-value items.
+Instead, it would be best to categorize the assortment, track dependencies between groups of goods, and determine key-value items.

 Based on this data, you can understand what products are poor-selling and get margin thresholds for best-selling goods to increase profits.
-The categorization allows you to set pricing limits and find useful price points, ones when a price has risen, but demand has maintained the same.
+The categorization allows you to set pricing limits and find useful price points when a price has risen, but demand has maintained the same.